Chapter 9: Polynomial Commitment Schemes: The Cryptographic Engine

 for all scalars $a, b$ and group elements $P \in G_1$, $Q \in G_2$.

 This seemingly simple equation has profound consequences.
 It allows us to check multiplicative relationships in the exponent.
 Given commitments $g^a$ and $g^b$, we cannot compute $g^{ab}$ (that would break CDH).
-But we can verify that $g^c = g^{ab}$ by checking:
+But if someone claims to know $c = ab$, we can verify their claim by checking:

 $$e(g^a, g^b) = e(g^c, g)$$